ooyala/barkeep/README.markdown

     $ rake clockwork:start # start running periodic cron jobs
     $ rake resque:run_all_workers # process any jobs which get added to the Resque queue.

+You can view the Resque dashboard and inspect failed Resque jobs by navigating to http://localhost:4567/resque.

 Viewing Repositories
 --------------------